ArcBlock/forge-cli/README.md

-  account <address>                   Get an account info by address asset <address>                     Get asset info by address block [options] [height]            Get the block info from the running node blocklet:init                       Init a blocklet project blocklet:use [options]              Download and install a blocklet chain:config [options] [action]     Read/write chain/node config chain:create [chainName]            Create a new chain instance
+  account <address>                   Get an account info by address asset <address>                     Get asset info by address block [options] [height]            Get the block info from the running node blocklet:init [options]             Init a blocklet project blocklet:use [options]              Download and install a blocklet chain:config [options] [action]     Read/write chain/node config chain:create [chainName]            Create a new chain instance